TheoStou/customer-churn-prediction/README.md

 ## Machine Learning Classifiers
+A Cross Validation using stratified kfold with 10 splits was implemented in order to train the following classifiers: </br>

 - XGBClassifier
 - Random Forest
 - Gradient Boosting Machine
 - Catboost

 ## Implement an Essemble Method
 One very common method that is being utilized in many cases, is that of the ensemble technique.
 With the term ensemble method, we define this technique where we combine several basic models in order to generate an optimal predictive model.
 In other words, rather than creating one model that can hopefully make an accurate prediction, we take into account several different models to produce one final classifier.